Of Commerce, Counsel & the Coin

 The Beacon of Hope

-There is a way out, and it lies in the same principle that makes the Zeta thought experiment work: money with a supply that no one can manipulate.
+There is a way through, and it is the principle that made the Zeta thought experiment work: a money whose supply no one can manipulate.

 Gold served this function imperfectly for millennia.
 Its supply grew slowly, constrained by the cost and difficulty of mining, and this constraint imposed a discipline on governments and banks that the fiat era has abolished.
 The classical gold standard, for all its flaws, presided over the greatest period of industrialization and real wage growth in history.
 It was abandoned not because it failed but because it succeeded too well at limiting the ambitions of the state.